ncolyer11/wdl-tour-guide-bot/README.md

 - Sends unique welcome messages
 - Directs naive paper users to informative video

-Note this is a new repo with no saved commit histroy as the prior repo revealed sensitive information
+Note this is a new repo with no saved commit histroy as the prior repo revealed sensitive information.